-It is not that the witnessing makes us emotionally numb.
+It is not that witnessing makes us emotionally numb.
 It makes us aware by increasing the presence.
 Awareness does not make us passive; it makes us active joyfully.
 We perform actions that arise from the heart without worrying about the outcome.
 We become the non-judgmental witness of actions.

 It is what the Chinese philosophy of Daoism calls Wu-Wei, the “non-doing” or the effortless effort.
 When the witnessing happens, the form dissolves, the resistance disappears, and the doer becomes the doing.

 I’m not against the idea of using effort to achieve worldly goals.
-Material life is as significant as the spiritual life.
+Material life is as significant as spiritual life.
 Cultivating the witness should not be a goal.

 Being the witness creates love and harmony through which the creative potential unleashes.
 When the witness reveals, the noise disappears, and the actions become effortless.